Journeyman1337/Journey-CPP-Style-Guide/README.md

 The C++ standard version that a project targets must be explicitly stated in a location that is easy to find.
 Code in the project must never utilize features that were adopted in standards later than the one specified.

+## Explicit Compiler Support

+Code must only utilize C++ features that are supported by compilers where feature support is guaranteed by the project.
+Documentation as to what compilers and compiler versions are supported for must be provided in a location that is easy to find.
+Projects must be tested to ensure that it compiles successfuly with each supported compiler version.

 ## Include Files

 To prevent circular inclusion bugs, include files must include the statement `#pragma once` at the top of the file.
 While it is true that `#pragma once` is not a part of any C or C++ standard, it is supported by every significant compiler tool-chain including Clang, GCC, MSVC, and Emscripten.